SLKone/SLKone.github.io/_services/Digital-Strategy-and-Technology.md

     description: "Every technology decision tied to a business goal: time, cost, or quality."
   - point: "Vendor-Neutral"
     icon: "fa-microchip"
-    description: "We pick the tool that fits the problem, build one when it helps, or recommend none.
+    description: "We pick the software, automation, or model the business case supports.
 No lock-in."
   - point: "Customized Solutions"
     icon: "fa-diagram-project"
     description: "Solutions shaped to how your business actually runs, not a template."
-  - point: "Proven Track Record"
+  - point: "Proof in Working Systems"
     icon: "fa-check-circle"
-    description: "Digital and automation work delivered across many industries."
+    description: "Reporting, system selection, automation, and planning tools delivered across SaaS, healthcare, and industrial settings."
   - point: "You Own What We Build"
     icon: "fa-key"
-    description: "The systems, the automations, and the capability stay with your team."
+    description: "The systems, automations, dashboards, and know-how stay with your team."
   - point: "Data-Driven Approach"
     icon: "fa-chart-candlestick"
-    description: "We use analytics, and AI where it sharpens the work, to guide the strategy."
+    description: "We use real workflow and performance data to decide what should be automated, rebuilt, or left alone."
 cta_title: "Ready to Get More Out of Your Technology?"
 cta: "Contact SLKone to find where technology and automation will save the most time and cost, and how we would build it."
+cta_link: /business-value-assessment
+cta_text: "Find the Value"
 icon: "fa-computer"
 color: "plum"
 background_image: "/assets/images/backgrounds/digital-strategy.webp"